 Burpee Cupcake Summer Squash

 This is most likely the easiest vegetable to grow in almost any home garden.
 With this variety, you get a few squashes ready to use at one time.
 The plant is a somewhat medium size container grower.
-In the video below watch details on how the plant grows and will introduce you to some great recipes to use with this squash.

 I’m excited to share that Burpee’s Cupcake Squash will be available in stores after 2017 which is great news because I can’t wait to grow this variety again!
 Are you a fan of squash?
 Do you grow your own?
 I would love to hear from you so please comment in the space below so we can connect.